raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

     print("Temperature is zero")
 ```

-But the preferred way of resolving this situation is to try to complete the operation, but handle the exception using a `try-except` statement:
+The preferred way of resolving this situation is to try to complete the operation, but handle the exception using a `try-except` statement:

 ```python
 try: